 The inbound assignee regime applies to employees assigned to France by their foreign employer or to employees directly recruited abroad by a French company as of 1 January 2008.
-In both cases, the individuals must not have been French tax resident during five calendar years preceding the year of beginning of their assignment/employment in France.
+In both cases, the individuals must not have been French tax resident during five calendar years preceding the year of beginning of their functions in France.
 In addition, the individuals need to fulfil specific residence/domicile conditions.

 For employees directly recruited abroad, and for employees transferred to France by their foreign employer who have taken up their position as of 16 November 2018, the regime offers the following options:

 - exemption of the actual amount of salary supplements received, or

 - a flat rate exemption of 30% of the total remuneration.

 The regime still provides for a 'floor' of reportable compensation (i.e. the taxable compensation cannot be lower than the taxable remuneration paid for a similar job in the same or a similar company established in France).